asaikali/devoxx-2023-passkey/README.md

 **Branches**

-There are 4 branches in this repo corresponidng to the 4 parts of the talk.
+There are 4 branches in this repo corresponding to the various parts of the talk.

 | Branch name               | Purpose
 | ------------------------- | -------------------------------------------------------------------  |